GavinHuttley/tib/source/python/logic.rst

 Indentation levels in a file
 ----------------------------

+.. todo:: define what you mean by indentation

 When you are writing scripts, your file **must** have some lines that have no indentation.

 .. code-block:: python
     :linenos: